20 Best Ski Resorts In Canada: Experts Guide

 Banff Sunshine is a mountain that offers something to everyone, from professionals to beginners.
 You can easily find yourself smack dab in freeride terrain that would be considered out-of-bounds in other resorts or cruising down a mellow green to the Trappers Pub.
 Jagged peaks loom high above alpine trees, and the views of untouched alpine are unparalleled.

 Sunshine Village has a central resort center with several restaurants, shops, and a hotel.
 It serves as an excellent meeting point for groups of varying riding abilities.
-From the center, several lifts go out to the mountains and ridges in the area.
-Since the resort base is high in elevation, most runs are relatively short.
+Several lifts go out from the center to the mountains and ridges in the area.
+Most runs are relatively short since the resort base is high in elevation.
 However, there is a ton of variety in the terrain and something for every level of skier.

-Don’t let the expert terrain detract you from visiting the resort, as it also has a plethora of groomed beginner and intermediate runs.
+Don’t let the expert terrain deter you from visiting the resort, which also has a plethora of groomed beginner and intermediate runs.
 The resort has something for everyone, and the base area makes for a perfect central point to meet after skiing the surrounding peaks.

 The downside to Banff Sunshine Village is the shorter runs, various flat sections connecting the mountain, and the weather.
-As the resort sits in the alpine, there are a lot of days with very flat light and cloud coverage.
-It can be bone-chillingly cold on a frigid day when the wind blows.
+As the resort sits in the alpine, there are many days with very flat light and cloud coverage.
+On a frigid day when the wind blows, it can be bone-chillingly cold.

 Similar to Lake Louise, Sunshine Village lacks on-mountain accommodation.
-However, they are 20 minutes closer to the town of Banff and have one mountain lodge that makes for an extraordinary experience.
-The resort claims the “best snow in Canada,” and it’s true the cold temperatures in the Banff National Park preserve the snow well, but it can get icy and windswept.
+However, it is 20 minutes closer to the town of Banff and has one mountain lodge that makes for an extraordinary experience.
+The resort claims the “best snow in Canada,” and it’s true that the cold temperatures in Banff National Park preserve the snow well, but it can get icy and windswept.
+Also, the snow is no different than anywhere else in Canada when conditions are right.

 Learn more About Sunshine Village